-Patrick Comer just completed his eighth season as the head women’s and men’s cross country coach at Westmoreland.
+Patrick Comer just completed his ninth season as the head women’s and men’s cross country coach at Westmoreland.

 Comer is a pillar in the Westmoreland County Cross County scene and helped build the program’s home course into a top meet destination.
 His efforts have helped Westmoreland host one of the largest junior college cross country meets in the area, the Wolfpack Invitational, and serve as host for the WPCC and Region XX Championship meets.
 In addition, as a member of the Westmoreland County Coaches Association, Comer’s work has enabled Westmoreland to serve as the host for the County High School Championship meet each of the last four years.